ausybenelux/drupical/README.md

-mount.nfs: access denied error | On the host machine, run `sudo rm /etc/exports` and `vagrant reload` 403 / Forbidden error when visiting the site in a browser | Run `vagrant reload` on the host machine No connection error when going to the website in a browser | SSH into the machine and run `sudo apache2ctl start`
+mount.nfs: access denied error | On the host machine, run `sudo rm /etc/exports` and `vagrant reload` 403 / Forbidden error when visiting the site in a browser | Run `vagrant reload` on the host machine No connection error when going to the website in a browser | SSH into the machine and run `sudo apache2ctl start` Box in wrong state error | Run `vagrant destroy`, remove the .vagrant directory and check if there are corrupt devices that should be removed in VirtualBox -> File -> Virtual Media Manager

 ## Contributing